pk-63621/prisoners-dilemma/pending/pending.md

+* Need a way for user to play with strat to check it if it works as supposed
 * Webui to run and display results on web page
 * Increase strats to 25
 * Create evolution using moran process